WilliamKarolDiCioccio/WilliamKarolDiCioccio/README.md

 ### Hi there! 👋

+I'm a 19 (20 in a few months 😔) years old computer-science enthusiast who recently made his entrace in the job market.

-I'm an 18-year-old developer passionate about IT.
-My goal is not to build a billion-dollar startup or work for big tech but simply to create open-source projects that help others achieve their goals.
+My goal is not to build a billion-dollar startup or work for big tech but simply to create projects that help others achieve their goals.
 My aim is to find a sustainable way to support myself while dedicating as much time as possible to open-source development.

 As a developer, I focus on enabling great user experiences and empowering others to bring their ideas to life.
 But beyond code, what truly matters to me is leaving a lasting impact on the people I interact with, through shared appreciation, collaboration, and meaningful connections.
 Sometimes, we get so caught up in chasing big ambitions that we forget what truly makes us happy: the relationships we build along the way, even in virtual spaces.